-Bullying can cause long-term trauma and victims often turn to substance abuse as a coping mechanism.
-Self medication and addiction can come in a variety of forms including abusing prescription drugs.
-Teens and adolescents are particularly vulnerable to bullying and social pressures.
-Adolescence is a critical developmental stage as one transitions into adulthood.
+Bullying can cause long-term trauma and victims learn to use substances as a coping mechanism.
+Over time formation of physical dependence occurs.
+Teens and adolescents are particularly vulnerable to bullying and social pressures with the prevalence of cyberbullying in modern society.
+Adolescence is a critical developmental stage as one transition into adulthood.
 At this age, we begin to consolidate our identities, develop our personalities and find our place in the world.

 What can you do as a parent to help your child?